pratikjagrut/blog/content/blog/git/2021/githubProfile.md

   - "git"
   - "programming"
 ---
-Today Github is the behemoth platform for opensource projects.
+Today Github is the behemoth platform for open-source projects.
-There would not be a single person in the opensource community who don't use GitHub.
+There would not be a single person in the open-source community who doesn't use GitHub.
-And there could be a very little or minuscule number of the developer who doesn't have GitHub profile.
+And there could be a minuscule number of developers who don't have a GitHub profile.
-Github is not only the home for best opensource projects but also a place where developers could showcase their talent via a panoply of projects.
+Github is not only home for the best open-source projects but also a place where developers could showcase their talent via a panoply of projects.

-Below is the default GitHub profile page that shows the name, contact information and some repositories.
+Below is the default, pedestrian GitHub profile page that shows the name, contact information, and some repositories.

 ![GitHub default profile page](/img/git/ghRegProf.png)

 A few months back, Github launched a new feature that lets us customize our profile page using the README file.
-README is a repository or project level file used for documenting the project.
+README is a repository or project-level file used for documenting the project.
 README.md is written in `Markdown(lightweight markup language)` that converts text to HTML.

 #### In this blog post, I will show how I customized my mundane Github profile using the README file.